ggabbiani/orthodocs/README.md

 }
 ```

-Once analyzed by OrthoDocs will produce the following [formatted document](examples/uncommented.md):
+once analyzed by OrthoDocs will produce the following [formatted document](examples/uncommented.md):

 ### Annotations